 Serebryakova’s family was extremely artistic.
 Her grandfather was a famous architect, her uncle Alexandre Benois a famous painter and critic, her father Yevgeny a well-known sculptor and her brother Eugene a polymath artist and designer.
-So it was little surprise that by seventeen Serebryakova had enrolled in art school and studied under the famed Russian realist Ilya Repin, and over the next 8 years would spent time in Italy, practice portraiture with artist Osip Braz, and study in the Parisian art school Académie de la Grande Chaumière.
+So it was little surprise that by seventeen Serebryakova had enrolled in art school and studied under the famed Russian realist Ilya Repin, and over the next 8 years spent time in Italy, practiced portraiture with artist Osip Braz, and studied in the Parisian art school Académie de la Grande Chaumière.

 Back to the dressing table.
-Serebryakova is 25 years old, bored, artistic, and stuck inside—and as we learn from the self-portrait that emerged from her winter isolation, beautiful in an oddly contemporary way.
+Serebryakova is 25, bored, artistic, and stuck inside—and as we learn from the self-portrait that emerged from her winter isolation, beautiful in an oddly contemporary way.
 Serebryakova combs her long dark hair in a gesture so well-observed and naturalistic that it feels almost photographic.
 The composition is framed by her dressing room mirror, as a result she locks eyes with the viewer.
 One eyebrow is arched as if to acknowledge the viewer’s intrusion into the intimate scene.
 It’s a lovely self-portrait that sparks with a sly humor.

 Got questions, comments or corrections about Self-portrait at the Dressing Table?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

-Reed Enger, "Self-portrait at the Dressing Table," in Obelisk Art History, Published March 08, 2017; last modified September 19, 2022, http://arthistoryproject.com/artists/zinaida-serebriakova/self-portrait-at-the-dressing-table/.
+Reed Enger, "Self-portrait at the Dressing Table," in Obelisk Art History, Published March 08, 2017; last modified November 08, 2022, http://arthistoryproject.com/artists/zinaida-serebriakova/self-portrait-at-the-dressing-table/.